-I am optimistic about our future and what we can accomplish together in 2024.
-On behalf of our Board of Directors and our employees around the world, we want to thank you for your continued support and investment in Rollins, Inc. We are excited about the future and our ability to deliver long-term shareholder returns.
+We are optimistic about our future and what we can accomplish together in 2025.
+On behalf of our Board of Directors and our teammates around the world, we want to thank you for your continued support and investment in Rollins, Inc. We are excited about the future and our ability to deliver long-term shareholder returns..